openstack/glance/doc/source/admin/zero-downtime-db-upgrade.rst

 ===============================

 .. warning::
-   This feature is EXPERIMENTAL in the Ocata and Pike releases.
+   This feature is EXPERIMENTAL in the Ocata, Pike and Queens releases.
    We encourage operators to try it out, but its use in production environments is currently NOT SUPPORTED.

-A zero-downtime database upgrade enables true rolling upgrades of the Glance nodes in your cloud's control plane.
+A *zero-downtime database upgrade* enables true rolling upgrades of the Glance nodes in your cloud's control plane.
 At the appropriate point in the upgrade, you can have a mixed deployment of release *n* (for example, Ocata) and release *n-1* (for example, Newton) Glance nodes, take the *n-1* release nodes out of